Coach Logan Frye is in his second year as head coach for women’s basketball.

 Frye is a 2010 graduate of Sherrard High School, where he was a three-sport athlete and four-year varsity letter winner.
 He continued his athletic career playing baseball for two years for Arnie Chavera at Black Hawk College.
 Frye then earned a bachelor’s degree in business administration from the University of Illinois Springfield, where he also played baseball and was an All-Conference selection as a utility player his senior year.

-Coach Carly Frye is in her first year as an assistant coach for women’s basketball.
+Coach Carly Frye is in her second year as an assistant coach for women’s basketball.
 She is responsible for skill development and recruiting, among with other duties.

 Prior to joining Black Hawk College, she coached at Sherrard High School for two seasons and played an active role in coaching multiple youth program teams.
 She also spent one year as the head coach for local travel team, QC Ballers.